Cruising the Norwegian Joy Review

 Embarkation at the New York Cruise Terminal

-[Update: As of November 14, 2022, Bermuda is no longer requiring an approved travel authorization or a negative Covid test.
-Please note that this could be subject to change at any time.]
+Update: As of November 14, 2022, Bermuda is no longer requiring an approved travel authorization or a negative Covid test.

-While Bermuda no longer requests a travel authorization or a negative covid test before embarkation.
-We continue to share our experience of our trip during our cruise in June 2022.
+While Bermuda no longer requests a travel authorization or a negative COVID test before embarkation, we continue to share our trip experience during our cruise in June 2022.

 • Bermuda Travel Authorization

-• Negative Covid Test (antigen up to 2 days before embarkation day)
+• Negative COVID-19 Test (antigen, up to 2 days before embarkation)

-• E-Documents (you can check-in online 21 days before cruise day)
+• E-Documents (check-in online 21 days before the cruise)

 The NCL App